Advantages and limitations

 Benefits of Hot-mixed Mortars

 A hot-mixed mortar offers a very workable material.
 Due to its high lime content, it is very sticky and this can help stop the mortar being washed out.
 It offers good water retention that can be controlled during the mixing process.
 And it can be a cost-effective option; the purchase price of quicklime is usually less than putty or NHL and cheaper, dirtier sands can be used.
+Find out more about our ready-mixed hot mixed mortar CLH28, made with our own high-purity quicklime.

 From testing it has also been proven that hot-mixed mortars offer extremely high vapour permeability.
 Under lab conditions a hot-mixed mortar at 1:3 can offer vapour permeability up to 1.36kg/m2sPa, whereas a comparable NHL 3.5 mortar at 1:3 will be around 0.69kg/m2sPa.
 This has yet to be proven in the field or over long enough periods as carbonation is a very slow process.
 Nevertheless, it seems likely that a hot-mixed mortar could be twice as breathable as an NHL3.5 mortar, offering significant advantages to historic fabrics in many situations.